kcharlesr/brewBuds_project2/README.md

 <br>

-5. The HTML page created for the data analysis and presentation to our clients visualizes our key points for our presentation:
+5. The HTML page created for the data analysis and presentation to our clients visualizes our key points for our presentation:<br>

-	1).
-GeoJson mapping
+	1. GeoJson mapping
-	2).
-Leaflet markers (Breweries and Starbucks)
+	2. Leaflet markers (Breweries and Starbucks)
-	3).
-Scatter plot showing percentage of our key demographic, population per brewery, and median income.
+	3. Scatter plot showing percentage of our key demographic, population per brewery, and median income.

 ![image](https://user-images.githubusercontent.com/73393825/111224574-05ee2500-85b5-11eb-847a-f7566e4b1b12.png)